mistriotis-lab/mistriotis-lab.github.io/index.md

 title: Home
 ---

-# Mistriotis Laboratory at Auburn University

-{:.center}
-❝ Leveraging engineering, biophysics, cell & molecular biology and biochemistry to develop therapeutic interventions to treat aging, cardiovascular diseases and cancer. ❞
+The Mistriotis Lab is a team of researchers at [Auburn University](https://www.auburn.edu/), [Department of Chemical Engineering](https://www.eng.auburn.edu/chen/#gsc.tab=0) dedicated to answering important questions in cell biology.
+We focus on leveraging engineering, biophysics, cell & molecular biology and biochemistry to develop therapeutic interventions to treat aging, cardiovascular diseases and cancer.

 {:.center}